Open-Systems-Pharmacology/ACoP-2017-FortLauderdale/README.md

 # ACoP-2017-FortLauderdale
 Training materials for the [OSP workshop at ACoP 2017](https://github.com/Open-Systems-Pharmacology/Forum/issues/7), Fort Lauderdale will be posted in due time.

 Latest software version can be downloaded [here](http://setup.open-systems-pharmacology.org).
-Please not that PK-Sim is Windows only!
+Please note that PK-Sim is Windows only!